rsdoiel/rsdoiel.github.io/blog/2024/10/31/sqlite3_json_patch.md

 - created (datestamp)
 - updated (datestamp)

-Occassionally I want to return the `_key`, `created` and `updated` columns as part of the JSON held in the `src` column.
+Occasionally I want to return the `_key`, `created` and `updated` columns as part of the JSON held in the `src` column.
 In SQLite3 it is almost trivial.

 ~~~sql
 select